a327ex/www/content/posts/community_management.md

 might just lead these people to quit the game in this very drastic and aggressive way.

 On the other hand, if you don't cater to them at all, like for instance, you don't release updates every 3 months and thus you add no stability to the situation and make it harder for people to plan around you, then you lose out on a lot of very obvious potential good, but you also give less control of the game to them.
-You can also have the stability and let people plan around you, but then not interact directly with them whatsoever, which would be giving them more control but not as much.
-But this also potentially adds tension since these people would definitely want to hear from you (as they're making a living from your game), and being a silent wall wouldn't work as well.
+And this also has all the other benefits
+I already mentioned in the promises section.

 ### Cancellings

 Another reason to consider more careful interactions with influencers is that we live in age where people overall are hungry for status.
-And this manifests itself a lot in the form of status destruction (aka "cancel culture").
+And this manifests itself a lot in the form of status destruction, or "cancel culture".
 Influencers live in an environment where status management is important, therefore they'll want to distance themselves from you if you're deemed by the population at large to be someone that deserves to be taken from your high status position to a low status one.